Saturnalia: Influence

 Unlike several Roman religious festivals which were particular to cult sites in the city, the prolonged seasonal celebration of Saturnalia at home could be held anywhere in the Empire.
 Saturnalia continued as a secular celebration long after it was removed from the official calendar.
 As William Warde Fowler notes: "[Saturnalia] has left its traces and found its parallels in great numbers of medieval and modern customs, occurring about the time of the winter solstice."

-The actual date of Jesus's birth is unknown.
-A spurious correspondence between Cyril of Jerusalem and Pope Julius I (337–352), quoted by John of Nikiu in the 9th century, is sometimes given as a source for a claim that, in the fourth century AD, Pope Julius I formalized that the nativity of Christ should be celebrated on 25 December.
-Some speculate that this is around the same time as the Saturnalia celebrations, and that part of the reason why he chose this date may have been because he was trying to create a Christian alternative to Saturnalia.
-Another reason for the decision may have been because, in 274 AD, the Roman emperor Aurelian had declared 25 December the birthdate of Sol Invictus and Julius I may have thought that he could attract more converts to Christianity by allowing them to continue to celebrate on the same day.
-He may have also been influenced by the idea that Jesus had died on the anniversary of his conception; because Jesus died during Passover and, in the third century AD, Passover was celebrated on 25 March, he may have assumed that Jesus's birthday must have come nine months later, on 25 December.
+The date of Jesus's birth is unknown.
+A spurious correspondence between Cyril of Jerusalem and Pope Julius I (337–352), quoted by John of Nikiu in the 9th century, is sometimes given as a source for a claim that, in the fourth century AD, Pope Julius I decreed that the birth of Jesus be celebrated on 25 December.
+Some speculate that the date was chosen to create a Christian replacement or alternative to Saturnalia and the birthday festival of Sol Invictus, held on 25 December.
+Around AD 200, Tertullian had berated Christians for continuing to celebrate the pagan Saturnalia festival.
+The Church may have hoped to attract more converts to Christianity by allowing them to continue to celebrate on the same day.
+The Church may have also been influenced by the idea that Jesus was conceived and died on the same date; Jesus died during Passover and, in the third century AD, Passover was celebrated on 25 March.
+The Church may have calculated Jesus's birthday as nine months later, on 25 December.
 But in fact the correspondence is spurious.